SophiaG20/SophiaG20/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=SophiaG20&layout=compact&theme=purple&card_width=800&langs_count=10)](https://github.com/SophiaG20/github-readme-stats)

-## **I am a human being who is currently in my mid 30s.
-I am studying to become a full-stack developer, with a focus on Python.
-Additionally, I am a beta tester for both AI coding and AI text usage.
-I believe that diversity is important and that everyone should be treated with respect.*** #I listen to YouTube music and some Apple music, looking for new music suggestions.
-Either listening to ADHD chill music or Queens of the Stone Age or The Strokes.
-I need to update my tunes...
+## I am a human being who is currently in my mid 30s.
+I am working to get off welfare.
+I will work in legal and ethical ways to achieve this.
+ - Additionally, I am a beta tester for both AI coding and AI text usage.
+ - I believe that diversity is important and that everyone should be treated with respect.
+ - I listen to YouTube music and some Apple music, looking for new music suggestions.
+ - Either listening to ADHD chill music or Queens of the Stone Age or The Strokes.
+ - **I need to update my tunes...

 # ![my great header banner](March.png)